seanslma/maki/Python/Blog/ReadCSVPerf.md

 The data types passed to the functions are a dictionary like this: `dtype = {'c1': type, 'c2': type, 'c3': type}`.
 - For `string` values the type is `str`.
 There are also two string data types available for pyarrow (dtype_pa): `pd.ArrowDtype(pa.string())` and `string[pyarrow]` (dtype_pa_str2); the latter supports NumPy-backed nullable types.
 - For `float` values the type is `float` and `float64[pyarrow]`, for `numpy_nullable` and `pyarrow` backends respectively.
 - For `datatime` values the type is `datetime64[s]` and `pd.ArrowDtype(pa.timestamp('s'))`.
-Notice that, when use the pandas datetime data types such as `datetime64[s]`, the datetime type columns must be passed to the method separately.
-While when using the `pyarrow` data types, all types can be passed to the function in the same format.
+Notice that, when using the pandas datetime data types such as `datetime64[s]`, the datetime type columns must be passed to the function separately.
+While using the `pyarrow` data types, all types can be passed to the function in the same format.

 The following options are tested:
 - c + numpy_nullable + dtype_str + astype